Macchi C.205 Veltro: Aeronautica Nazionale Repubblicana

 A total of 29 C.205s reached northern airfields and were used by the Italian Social Republic Air Force (ANR – Aeronautica Nazionale Repubblicana).

 Macchi produced the remaining 72 aircraft of the third series for the ANR before production was shut down by Allied bombing in May 1944.
 Statistics on aircraft production post-Armistice are unclear and incomplete.

 In general, C.205s fought well in RSI service: they were attached to units that had homogeneous equipment, or at least of comparable quality, and were guided by German radar stations.
 Though few in number, they achieved success in inflicting losses on Allied bombers and fighters.

 The first air battle of the Aeronautica Nazionale Repubblicana – still with German insignia – took place on 3 January 1944.
 The C.205s, guided by Italian ace Capitano Adriano Visconti, intercepted a formation of Boeing B-17 Flying Fortresses and their escort of Lockheed P-38 Lightnings bombing RIV factories in Villar Perosa.

 On 24 January, the Macchi 205 were transferred to two bases in Friuli.
 On 28 January, the C.205s, now with Italian markings, succeeded in shooting down a B-24 Liberator, their first four-engined American bomber.
 This air victory was credited to Sergente Marconcini, wingman of the ace Visconti.

 1° Gruppo, based in Udine, was equipped with a few Veltros.
 According to one author:

 A few Veltros were also delivered to 3° Gruppo, based in Vicenza, while further Veltros were scattered throughout other small units.

-Regia Aeronautica also had a poor opinion about the Macchi C.205N, plagued by overheating in the climb.
+Regia Aeronautica also had a poor opinion about the C.205N, plagued by overheating in the climb.